winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 293\.
 “When the lesser kings heard these instructions, they followed the Great King as he toured their countries.
 He went east until the ocean was in sight, and next traveled south, west, and north, going wherever the wheel went.
 The kings in those regions each presented their countries in the same way as the lesser kings in the east did.
 {: #p293}

 294\.
 “King Mahāsudarśana followed the golden wheel as it traveled around the four oceans, revealing the way and making the populace peaceful as he went.
 He then returned to Kuśavātī in his home country.
 When the golden wheel treasure hovered in the air while he was in his palace, King Mahāsudarśana celebrated.
-‘This golden wheel treasure is a true sign to me that I really am a noble wheel-turning king.’
+‘This golden wheel treasure is a true sign to me that I really am a noble wheel-turning king now!’
 This was his accomplishment of the golden wheel treasure.
 {: #p294}

 295\.
 “How did the Great King Mahāsudarśana accomplish the white elephant treasure?
 The Great King Mahāsudarśana was sitting up in his proper Dharma hall in the morning, and the elephant treasure suddenly appeared before him.
 Its hair was all white, it stood flush in seven places, and it had the ability to fly.
 Its head was mottled, and its six tusks were delicate and filled with pure gold.